iq-coryp/documentation-testing/pages/guides/ea-guide.md

 ### Orders

-In Endless Aisle, an {{Order}} is created when a Customer presses "Checkout", as shown below:
+In Endless Aisle, after a Customer presses "Checkout" an {{Order}} is created, as shown below:

 <img src="{{ "/images/ea-checkout-2.png" | prepend: site.url }}" alt="Endless Aisle Checkout" />

 #### Getting Orders

-An Order created in Endless Aisle has the following specifications:
+Orders created in Endless Aisle have the following specifications:

-* Each product in the cart is an {{OrderItem}} on the Order
+* Each product in the cart corresponds to an {{OrderItem}} on the Order
 * Order `Status` is set to `Pending`
+* A {{Customer}} is created and associated with the Order

-To get these Orders for an external system, [Getting Pending Orders by Location](/api/orders/#getting-pending-orders-by-location) can be used.
+Orders can be synched to an external system using [Getting Pending Orders by Location](/api/orders/#getting-pending-orders-by-location).

+Syncing Orders might be used to:

+* Transfer the contents of a cart to a POS to complete a transaction
+* Modify an Order in an eCommerce solution
+* Keep a record of an Order in an Inventory Management System

 ##### Example Request